 Georgia will support a diverse network of private sector entities to deliver the front-end functions of outreach, customer service, plan shopping, selection, and enrollment by leveraging privately-funded mechanisms and incentives that already exist in the commercial market today.
-Webbrokers and carriers licensed and in good standing with the State that meet defined standards will be able to participate.
-The State will use the federal Enhanced Direct Enrollment (EDE) standards as guidance and set State specific standards each year for carrier and web-broker participation in the Georgia Access Model.
+Webbrokers and carriers licensed and in good standing with the State that meet defined standards will be certified to participate in the Georgia Access Model.
+The State will use the federal Enhanced Direct Enrollment (EDE) certification standards as guidance and set State specific standards each year for carrier and web-broker participation in the Georgia Access Model.
+In addition, before allowing individual agents and brokers to utilize the web-broker enrollment platform, webbrokers will provide training to the individual agents and brokers.
+Training will include how to use the enrollment platform as well as the obligation to provide objective, unbiased information and avoid steering consumers to a specific plan.
 The State will be responsible for the oversight of private sector entities and ongoing program management and compliance.